 19th Street Multimodal Improvements Project

-After reviewing and incorporating feedback from the board, the project team will finalize the CEAP--including settling on the preferred design alternative.
+After reviewing and incorporating feedback from the board, and reviewing preliminary floodplain analysis, the project team will finalize the CEAP--including settling on the preferred design alternative.
 This is a big step.
 We will share how and why we came to that decision with the public through the project webpage and email list.